 The restrictions outlined in CASL have redefined how marketers can legally generate new business.
 More so than ever marketers need to find ways to attract website visitors, convert leads and close customers – pull rather than push.

 Inbound marketing is now more important than ever.
-If you would like to learn how inbound marketing can be put to work for your organization download our Executive’s Guide to Inbound Marketing.
+To learn how inbound marketing can be put to work for your organization, download our Executive’s Guide to Inbound Marketing

 What is CASL?

 If you do any form of email marketing with businesses located in Canada, or you have people on your mailing list who live in Canada, you are subject to these new laws even if your business is based outside of Canada.